What is Bronchiolitis?

 Your baby may need hospital care if:

-There are some treatments that in some cases prevent RSV Bronchiolitis hospital admissions, (for example, Palivizumab).
+There are some treatments that in some cases prevent RSV Bronchiolitic hospital admissions, (for example, Palivizumab).
 However, these medicines are not straightforward to give, and decisions regarding their use need to be made by the pediatric specialist.

 They are best reserved for infants who have been born prematurely and who have chronic lung disease.

 Yes.
 However, as we get older, the infection generally causes less severe symptoms.
-Older children who get RSV often get symptoms of the
+Older children who get RSV often get symptoms of the common cold.

 Make sure your baby avoids passive smoking.
+Exposure to tobacco smoke really exacerbates respiratory symptoms in babies.

 To go to the top of the Bronchiolitis page, click here